israelbgf/es6start/README.md

 # es6start

-For newcomers that want to test ES6 features, it's a bit cumbersome to make a full working setup (but in the end it's actually easy).
-This project aims to give a pre-built start to play with the ES6 features, and even have a test suite showing the main features of the ES6.
+For newcomers that want to test ES6 features, it's a bit cumbersome to create a full working setup (but in the end it's actually easy).
+This project aims to give a pre-built start to play with the ES6 features, also with a test suite showing the main features of ES6.

 ## Features